I A M female sexual anatomy

 If you notice on the diagram in this section, the urethral sponge is in the top of the vagina, starting at the vaginal opening and running back about the distance to the second knuckle on the average middle finger.

 Like the Bartholin's Glands, the urethral sponge has an involuntary primal response that is triggered.
-When a woman's brain processes senses that she’s aroused, the urethral sponge fills with a clear fluid(same fluid as tears from lymphatic system) engorging it within its elastic membrane.
-The purpose of the sponge is protecting the urethra from being damaged during penetration.
+When a woman's brain processes that she is aroused, the urethral sponge fills with a clear fluid(same fluid as tears from the lymphatic system) engorging it within its elastic membrane.
+The purpose of the sponge is to protect the urethra from being damaged during penetration.
 This is an instantaneous and primal response.
 Think of it as an airbag in a crash.
 In most women when sex is over the fluid slowly leeches back to the bladder across the membrane of the urethra and goes generally unnoticed.

 Women who know what is happening with their anatomy and can recognize the right moment to bare down a 1/4 to 1/2 cup of fluid will shoot across the membrane and out with sometimes incredible velocity.